Publishing

 Rescuing Australia’s lost literary treasures

-A new University of Melbourne project is digitising some of Australia’s most important lost books and getting them into libraries for authors and readers alike.
+A new project is digitising some of Australia’s most culturally-important lost books, getting them into libraries and answering some important questions

 The rise of the microgenre

-Digital publishing has led to the rise of niche microgenres in books and, according to University of Melbourne research, it’s changing our literary landscape.
+In the 21st century, digital publishing has led to the rise of ever-more niche microgenres in books – from Amish romance to NASCAR passion – and it’s changing our literary landscape

 Standing up for science